marti-1/notebooks/math/on-prediicates.md

 ## Gödel's Incompleteness Theorem

-Gödel's incompleteness theorem showed that some logical predicates are not represeted in TNT, namely there is a predicate whose true instance is not a theorem.
+Gödel's incompleteness theorem showed that some logical predicates are not represented in TNT, namely there is a predicate whose true instance is not a theorem.